Georgios-Klonis/devops-course/cv-website/doc/README.md

 Notes
 - The project will serve `resume.pdf` if present at the repository root.
 It's already included in this workspace.
+ - The project will serve `resume.pdf` from the `resources/` directory.
+It's already included in this workspace.
 - Change `app.run(..., debug=True)` to `False` when not developing.

 Run without virtualenv (quick)